-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 And Combs especially took issue with the fact that the new iteration of the beloved show was being described as a "fierce, funny, feminist reboot of the original series," mostly that final F-word: feminist.

-"While some may not get why I take issue with the network that didn't want to renew Charmed 12 years ago 'reimagining' it now let me just say I understand it perfectly," she tweeted.
+"While some may not get why I take issue with the network that didn't want to renew Charmed 12 years ago 'reimagining' it now let me just say I understand it perfectly," she continued.
 "Also this kinda stuff given all that Rose and Alyssa have done lately...um no. Just No."

-Of course, Combs is referencing her former co-stars involvement in the #MeToo movement ever since the New York Times and The New Yorker reported decades' worth of sexual misconduct and assault allegations by Harvey Weinstein in October 2017.
-Milano was even one of the first actors to help revive Tarana Burke's decade-old #MeToo movement with a tweet, while McGowan was one of the first to speak out against Weinstein, participating in the New York Times exposé.
+Combs was referencing her former co-stars' involvement in the #MeToo movement after the New York Times and The New Yorker reported decades' worth of sexual misconduct and assault allegations against Harvey Weinstein in October 2017.
+Milano was even one of the first actors to help revive Tarana Burke's decade-old #MeToo movement with a tweet, while McGowan was one of the most prominent celebrities to speak out early about Weinstein, participating in the New York Times exposé.

-But McGowan criticized Milano after she publicly voiced support for Georgina Chapman, Weinstein's estranged wife, saying she was "a good woman" during an interview on Megyn Kelly Today.
+But McGowan criticized Milano after she publicly voiced support for Georgina Chapman, Weinstein's estranged wife, the Project Runway All Stars host calling the Project Runway All Stars judge "a good woman" during an interview on Megyn Kelly Today.

 "You make me want to vomit.
 You actually gave me a body flashback.
 Well done, fake one - People," McGowan tweeted about her former on-screen sister, along with a link to an article citing Milano's remarks.